vintasoftware/aurorae/docs/guide/usage.rst

 Data format
 -----------

-The supported format is a spreadsheet with three sheets: Company, Employees, and Payments, each sheet has specific fields that match exactly the ones defined on [Spreadsheet].
+The supported format is an xlsx spreadsheet with three sheets: Company, Employees, and Payments; each sheet has specific fields that match precisely the ones defined on [Spreadsheet].
-The information of the spradsheet includes:
+The information of the spreadsheet includes:

 .. code-block::